 - five 5-9 grades (A-C) at GCSE (or equivalent) which must include English and Mathematics

-- three A Levels (or equivalent) at predicted grade C or above
+- three A Levels (or equivalent) predicted or actual 96 UCAS points

 - well-rounded individuals with good personal and communication skills